 The Home & Student Edition is very similar to the Standard Edition except that it does not natively import (i.e., convert) PDF files, though it can create them, and it is licensed only for home use on up to three computers.

 There are a few other things that are different (see the "Compare Product Family" link to a edition comparison list (PDF) on the Corel Products pages for WordPerfect).

 Note that since it is so inexpensive there is no future "upgrade path" for this edition.

 You can get the Standard Edition for a substantial discount if you belong to the Bar Association.
 See http://www.wordperfect.com/us/pages/bar-association/.

-About buying "bargain" WordPerfect Office software...
+About buying an "OEM" or other "bargain" WordPerfect Office products...

 Should you buy an inexpensive "OEM" version of WordPerfect from an Internet source?